Meatless Monday: United Kingdom

 Meat-free Mondays exist in the United Kingdom both as an advertising campaign for Goodlife Foods and as an environmental campaign.
 On June 15, 2009 Paul McCartney and his daughters Stella and Mary launched a Meat-free Monday campaign.

 Argentina

 In 2017, the Casa Rosada of Argentina instituted, for one lunch of the day, meat-free Mondays, serving only vegan options to its approximately 500 employees, including Argentinian President Mauricio Macri.

+Australia

+In December 2009, Meatless Mondays launched in Australia.

 Belgium

 In May 2009, the city of Ghent, Belgium became the first city with "official" weekly vegetarian days.
 Veggie Thursday (or "Donderdag Veggiedag" in Dutch) was created by the Ethical Vegetarian Alternative, an organisation partially funded by the Flemish government.

 Brazil

 In October 2009, Meatless Monday was launched in São Paulo with government support by the Brazilian Vegetarian Society.
-In December 2009, Meatless Mondays launched in Australia.

 Israel

 Israeli magazine Al Hashulchan (On the Table) introduced the Sheni Tzimchoni (Vegetarian Monday) initiative in June 2009.
 Dozens of Israel's top restaurants will create innovative meatless meals on Mondays throughout July and August 2009.